georgejhunt/iiab-menu/README.md

 iiab-menu is a menuing system that uses json files for each menu item, which are loaded by and rendered in javascript.
 A menu is defined by a folder, which contains a two files: a copy of "index.html", and a "menuitems.json" file, which contains the list of the menu items to load.
-The html file will usually be named "index.html", but can have any name, as long as it is accompanied in a folder by a single "menuitems.json" file.
+The html file will usually be named "index.html", but can have any name, as long as it is accompanied in a folder by a  "menuitems.json" file.

 The menu files are nominally in /library/www/html/iiab-menu, but the index and json files can be anywhere as the path to supporting files is absolute.
 Several sample *.json files are included in the samples directory.